|Tax Bracket (Single)||Marginal Tax Rate|

 |Download a .CSV file of the California income tax brackets|

-- The California tax brackets on this page were last updated from the California Franchise Tax Board in March, 2013.
+- The California tax brackets on this page were last updated from the California Department of Revenue in June, 2013.
 Please contact us if any of our California tax data is incorrect or out of date.

 - The income tax estimator tool is provided by Tax-Rates.org.